Links to Resources at the Bottom of this Page

 Think of that narrative, that “God is above you”.

 Placement with someone above, and someone below keeps power systems alive and in control.
-There are countless ways that the underdog is motivated to live in this narrative.

 Often we follow the lead from our parents to follow this narrative.